agdamsbo/FreesearchR/app_docker/www/intro.md

 This is the ***FreesearchR*** data analysis tool, a free tool for basic data evaluation and analysis.
 If you need more advanced tools, start with ***FreesearchR*** and then you'll probably be better off using *R* or similar directly.

+The ***FreesearchR*** app should be available to as many people as possible, and the interface can be translated to any language.
+If you have suggestions or want to help translate, please reach out on [info@freesearchr.org](mailto:info@freesearchr.org).

 With this tool you can:

 1.  **Import data** from a spreadsheet/file on your machine, directly from a [REDCap](https://projectredcap.org/ "Read more on the data capture tool REDCap") server, try it with sample data or access data directly [if run in R locally](https://agdamsbo.github.io/FreesearchR//#run-locally-on-your-own-machine "Read about running FreesearchR on your local machine")